firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: Sat Jun  6 23:36:20 UTC 2015.
+The last time downloaded was found to be dated: Sun Jun  7 00:09:25 UTC 2015.

 The ipset `feodo` has **99** entries, **99** unique IPs.